History of the Royal Military Police: 1914-1930

 In 1914 the Corps of Military Mounted Police and the Corps of Military Foot Police had a total establishment of nearly 5000 men.
 When the British Expeditionary Force was sent to France in that year, each division had one assistant provost marshal in the rank of major and several NCOs.
 The provost marshal was a colonel until 1915, and a brigadier-general thenceforward.

 During the retreat from Mons the MPs were busy dealing with soldiers who, through exhaustion or the general confusion of battle, had either lost or became detached from their units.
 By operating stragglers' posts, the MPs were able to return soldiers to their units.
 These posts were also well placed to pick out deserters and those Absent Without Official Leave (AWOL).

 The First World War was the conflict where traffic control became an important function.
-This was identified particularly after the Battle of Loos, when there was a lot of confusion involving two British divisions.
+This was identified particularly after the Battle of Loos, when there was much confusion involving two British divisions.
 As well as traffic control, the BEF provost units dealt with the maintenance of law and order (i.e. the detection of crime and the arrest of offenders), custody of prisoners of war until handed over to detention facilities, surveillance, control and protection of civilians.
 The Military Foot Police's and Military Mounted Police's duties extended to policing the Royal Flying Corps until a separate Royal Air Force Police and Royal Air Force Police Special Investigations Branch were set up on the Royal Air Force's formation in 1918.

 The work undertaken by MPs was not all carried out behind the lines, and sometimes they came under heavy fire.
 During this conflict, the Military Police suffered 375 casualties.
 Sixty-five received the Distinguished Conduct Medal and 260 received the Military Medal.
 In 1926 the Military Foot Police and Military Mounted Police were fully amalgamated to form the Corps of Military Police (CMP).

 1930-1945

 FSP, Supplementary Reserve and TA

 A Field Security Police (FSP) Wing was formed within the new Corps in 1937.
 Its personnel wore Lincoln green cap covers and brass shoulder titles on their tunics with the letters "FSP", to distinguish them from the rest of the Corps.
 They wore the standard CMP cap badge, but unofficially ground down the wording "MILITARY POLICE" from the lower scroll of the badge.

-In 1938 the Secretary of The Automobile Association (AA), Sir Stenson Cooke, a former member of the Military Foot Police, approached the War Office with an offer to raise a Supplementary Reserve for the Corps of Military Police, from employees of the AA.
+In 1938 the Secretary of The Automobile Association (AA), Sir Ernest Stenson-Cooke, a former member of the Military Foot Police, approached the War Office with an offer to raise a Supplementary Reserve for the Corps of Military Police, from employees of the AA.
 This offer was quickly accepted and 850 AA patrolmen had signed on as members of the CMP (SR) by 1939.
 Thirteen Territorial Army (TA) Companies of the Corps were also raised from April 1939 onwards, having been authorised that February as part of the reorganisation of the Territorial Army Field Forces announced in autumn 1938.